realA10001986/Time-Circuits-Display/README.md

 - "alarmoff.mp3".
 Played when disabling the alarm by holding "2"
 - "nmon.mp3".
 Played when enabling night mode by holding "4"
 - "nmoff.mp3".
 Played when disabling night might by holding "5"
+- "shutdown.mp3".
+Played when the device is fake "powered down" using an external switch (see below)
 - "startup.mp3".
 Played when the clock is connected to power and finished booting

 If a file is not found on the SD card, the default file from the device's flash memory will be played.

+Several sounds are time-sync'd to display action, such as "intro", "enter", "baddate", "startup", "timetravel", "travelstart".
+If you substitute those with custom files on the SD card, synchronicity will naturally be lost.

-Note that the "Audio file installer" cannot be used to replace default sounds in the device's flash memory.
+Note that the "Audio file installer" cannot be used to replace default sounds in the device's flash memory with custom sounds.
 Your custom sounds will be played back from the SD card, which needs to remain in the slot for that matter.

 **Additional Custom Sounds**